top of page

 4. Interrupt the behaviour by making a plan: Explore ways to achieve this: Is it possible to drive or walk a different way, so you don't pass the cafe?
 Can you bring a healthier snack to have instead?
 If seeing the friend is the motivator for going there, try asking if you can pick up take away & walk and chat instead. or go for a walk before the coffee, then the coffee is the reward.
 Maybe the friend would like to increase healthier foods too, so you can explore different options on the menu together.
 If flopping on the sofa at the end of the day with junk food, determine if the sofa is the cue for food or hunger itself.
 Try eating the food first or lying on a yoga mat instead of the sofa - something to interrupt the behaviour.
 An idea is to allow the habit of the sofa, but choose a different food, by putting the healthier food front and centre of the pantry or fridge.
 Try small strategies.
 Eg: rather than taking the whole tub of ice cream, serve a little in a bowl, add some fruit/hemp seeds and put the whole tub away.

 Duhigg suggests not trying to rush the process, it can take a while to work out your cue for a particular habit.
 He suggests adjusting your routine.
-It works to mix it up whilst you're figuring it all out.
 EG: You've identified that the coffee & cake is a behaviour you'd like to address.

 Day 1: Go for a walk instead of going to the café;